blacklightpy/vaultofknowledge/🗺️ World Exploration/Food and Drinks/Coffee.md

 ## Starbucks Coffee
 They basically have hot/cold coffee/tea/drinks, and then Frappuccino blends.

-Basically they are either of the main coffee types
+Basically they are either of the main coffee types with flavour variations (except for the Nitrogen infusion I found, in the Nitro variants).

+Also some names are Spanish (eg. "Con Panna" means "with cream).
 ### Frappuccino (Blended Beverages)
-- Coffee or cream base drinks, blended with ice and syrups, topped with whipped cream and/or spices.
+They are Coffee or cream base drinks, blended with ice and syrups, topped with whipped cream and/or spices.

-- It may also include blended Starbucks cold drinks.
+It may also include blended Starbucks cold drinks.
-- It is high in sugar
+It is also high in sugar.
 #### Frappuccino Flavours
 - Mocha
 - Vanilla